rohithegde/rohithegde.github.com/_posts/2018-05-21-docker-a-detailed-introduction.md

     - A bit less portable to other platforms

 ## Final thoughts
-- This completes a summary of Docker basics.
+This completes a summary of Docker basics.
+Hope you liked it.<br/>
 The next part will focus on the commands needed to work with Docker.

 ## References
 - <https://en.wikipedia.org/wiki/Docker_(software)>{:target="_blank" rel="nofollow"}